Riko Simanjuntak

-Riko Simanjuntak (born 26 January 1992) is an Indonesian professional footballer, also known as Ucok, who plays as a winger for Championship club PSS Sleman, on loan from Super League club Persija Jakarta.
+Riko Simanjuntak (born 26 January 1992) is an Indonesian professional footballer, also known as Ucok, who plays as a winger for Super League club PSS Sleman.
 Before he joined Persija, he had changed clubs four times.
 He is often a mainstay player for the team in Indonesian competitions.

 Club career

 PSMS Medan

 In 2010–12, before he joined PSMS Medan, Ucok was an amateur futsal player in Pematangsiantar, North Sumatra.
 He and his brother Johan Simanjuntak always played together in one team.
 Simanjuntak plays as a right flank, and Johan as a left flank.
 Once, PSMS's Coach Suimin Diharja watched their futsal match together.
 Ucok and Johan's speed, agility, and sharpness made the coach interested in recruiting him.
 Finally, Simanjuntak and Johan joined PSMS and played for PSMS Medan who were then playing in the Indonesia Super League.
 This was Ucok 's first football club.

 PS Bangka

 After the chaotic league dualism, a year later, Ucok did not get a League 1 team.
 He finally joined and played for Liga 2 club PS Bangka.
 This is where he showed his abilities in the field.
 In the 18 games he played, Simanjuntak scored 7 goals.